erjank/teaching/motivation.md

 students for their help to help you learn and improve.
 Remember, it's much more important to *be* smart than to *look* smart.

-The Ada Initiative has [some excellent resources][ada-resources] for teaching about and dealing with imposter syndrome.
+The Ada Initiative has some excellent resources for teaching about and dealing with imposter syndrome [[Ada2017](biblio.md#ada-imposter)].

 ## Stereotype Threat